-Affiliate Marketing: Affiliate Networks vs Going Direct: Which Is Better?
+Affiliate Networks and Offers: Affiliate Networks vs Going Direct: Which Is Better?

 When you’re starting off in the industry, you should sign up for and run through a few affiliate networks first.
 It’s convenient, and you’re at the stage where affiliate managers can be very helpful.

 But as you mature in the industry, a time will come when you’ll have to start dealing with your advertisers directly, bypassing your affiliate network.